Sunday, September 1, 2024

 What does Bond do to earn his salary when he isn’t disarming doomsday machines or bedding a dozen women?
 Fleming drops hints of a more prosaic life in his novels, but here you get to see him on a case that basically involves him sitting around and watching people.

-“The Property Of A Lady” is set in an auction, where a highly-prized Fabergé object d’art is up for sale.
+“The Property Of A Lady” is set at an auction, where a highly-prized Fabergé object d’art is up for sale.
 The owner, Maria Freudenstein, a known mole for the Russian KGB, is employed by the British Secret Service to channel disinformation. she is being awarded for her bad intelligence by her grateful handlers.
-Bond is there to catch her boss pushing up the price so he can be exposed and expelled.
+Bond is there to catch her boss pushing up the price so he can be exposed and expelled:

 “He just won’t know what’s hit him.
 Nor will the KGB.
 If I can go to the sale and bowl him out and we’ve got the place covered with cameras, and the auction records, we can get the FO to declare him persona non grata inside a week.
 And Resident Directors don’t grow on trees.
 It may be months before the KGB can appoint a replacement.”